-The weighbridge at the corner of Cliff and Phillimore, in the middle of a roundabout system, was built in 1921.
-Council has approved that it be repurposed as a bar.
-It's the tiny building in the middle of this snap:
+The weighbridge at the corner of Cliff and Phillimore Streets, in the middle of a roundabout system, was built in 1921.
+In Council documents it's called '2 Phillimore Street'.
+Council had approved that it be repurposed as a bar.
+It's the tiny pair of buildings in the middle of this snap:

 Below, it's the tiny number 2 in the middle, again from Google Maps, this time from above:

 Again, there's a number 2 on the little building in the middle of the roundabout, just next to a major railway line.
 Is a bar here a good idea?

 The building is tiny, especially set against the mighty Dalgety Building - nearly uncovered in its new MSC splendour, as it was when I took the photo in 2017.

 The little building is currently unoccupied and being repaired, and the Council is looking for a tenant — possibly yet another purveyor of refreshments.

 As the Customs House has the street address 4-8 Phillimore St, this is 2 Phillimore St. The numbering is complicated by the Fremantle Ports building having the address 1 Cliff St, and the weighbridge is in a line between the Ports building and Cliff St. It's a very complicated corner.